NicholasChua/siem_osint_automation/README.md

 {
     "vt_api_key": "YOUR VIRUSTOTAL API KEY",
     "ip_info_api_key": "YOUR IPINFO API KEY",
-    "aipdb_key": "YOUR ABUSE IPDB API KEY"
+    "aipdb_key": "YOUR ABUSEIPDB API KEY"
 }
 ```

-2. Replace `YOUR VIRUSTOTAL API KEY`, `YOUR IPINFO API KEY`, `YOUR ABUSE IPDB API KEY` with the respective API keys you obtained in the previous steps.
+2. Replace `YOUR VIRUSTOTAL API KEY`, `YOUR IPINFO API KEY`, `YOUR ABUSEIPDB API KEY` with the respective API keys you obtained in the previous steps.

 3. Ensure that the `secrets.json` file is in the root directory of the project.